brandur/sorg/content/drafts/job-drain.md

 > :create` hook or move the job creation outside of the
 > transaction block.

-Not to pick on Sidekiq in particular (your can find similar answers and implementations all over the web), but this isn't a very good solution to the problem.
+Not to pick on Sidekiq in particular (you can find similar answers and implementations all over the web), but this is a solution that solves one problem only to introduce another.

-If you create a job _after_ a transaction is committed, you run the risk of your program crashing between the commit and when the job is enqueued.
+If you queue a job _after_ a transaction is committed, you run the risk of your program crashing after the commit, but before the job make it to the queue.
 Data is persisted, but the background work doesn't get done.
-It won't happen very often, but you won't notice when it does.
+It's a problem that's less common than the one Sidekiq is addressing, but one that's far more nefarious; you probably won't notice when it happens.

 Other common solutions are equally as bad.
-For example, it's also common to allow the job's first few tries to fail, and rely on a retry that happens sometime after the transaction is committed to see the work through to completion.
-This implementation thrashes needlessly and throws a lot of unnecessary errors.
+For example, it's also common to allow the job's first few tries to fail, and rely on the queue's retry scheme to eventually push the work through at some point after the transaction has committed.
+The downsides of this implementation is that it thrashes needlessly (lots of jobs wasted work is done) and throws a lot of unnecessary errors.

 ## Transactions as gates (#transactions-as-gates)

-We can solve this problem elegantly using a _transactionally-staged job drain_.
+We can dequeue jobs gracefully by using a _transactionally-staged job drain_.

 With this pattern, jobs aren't immediately sent to the job